Russell Packer

 Russell Packer (born 9 October 1989) is a New Zealand former professional rugby league footballer who played as a for the Wests Tigers, St. George Illawarra Dragons and the New Zealand Warriors in the NRL, and the New Zealand Māori and New Zealand at international level.

 Background

 Packer was born in Foxton, New Zealand.

-Educated at Foxton Beach School and Manawatu College, Packer originally played rugby union from a young age for the junior Foxton rugby club and also for a junior Marist club in Nelson.
+Educated at Foxton Beach School and Manawatu College, Packer played rugby union from a young age for the junior Foxton rugby club, as well as for a junior Marist club in Nelson.

 Packer also played in the Foxton Rugby League Under 14s side at the age of nine years in a curtain raiser between the Manawatu Mustangs and Auckland Warriors reserve-grade side in 1998.

 Packer then played for the Levin Lions.
 In 2005, Packer was named in the New Zealand under-16 side.
-When he was only 16 he debuted for the Central Falcons in the Bartercard Cup.
+When he was only 16, he debuted for the Central Falcons in the Bartercard Cup.
 He again achieved national selection in 2006 when he was named both the captain of the Junior Kiwis and as a member of the New Zealand 'A' squad.
 In 2007, he was named in the New Zealand under-18 side.